med2rdf/icgc/README.md

 ### Generate additional triples

-This script issues CONSTRUCT queries and generate the following files.
+This script issues a CONSTRUCT query and generate a file (/data/x-gene.nt).

-* /data/x-gene.nt

     $ sh 40_construct.sh